You don’t have to go far on the internet these days to find an article questioning or criticizing modern worship.

 Jesus…. the compassionate, kind, gracious, patient, forgiving, gentle, humble, attentive, hospitable, merciful, supportive servant of all, who himself was touched by our pain and tempted in every way we are… this Jesus is the image of the God we worship.
 He is the relate-able, touchable, full-of-good-will-and-tender-mercies heart of God.

 Question: if I was drowning, and someone risked his own life to save mine, how would I thank that person?
 How would I feel about him?
 Would my worship and adoration be based on that person’s magnificent qualities, or what he did for me?
 Do you think that person would like to hear a run-down of how great his personality is, or a great big “THANK YOU!”?

 Even Jesus expressed a desire to hear “thank you,” when the one leper ran back to thank him for healing him, and Jesus said, “Where are the other nine?”
 (Luke 17)

 “Thank you,” blesses His heart, and He comes even closer, because He wants to be close to us.

 Draw near to God, and He will draw near to you. ~ James 4:8

 What He did for us is how we initially relate to God – He is our redeemer – He rescued us!
 He is God Almighty, yet He adopted us as children, so that we could cry out to Him as Daddy God.

 …but you have received a spirit of adoption as sons by which we cry out, “Abba!
 Father!” ~ Romans 8:15

 Our relationship with God is based entirely on our need for and dependence on Him.
-Don’t ever be afraid to be intimate with Him in worship and in fellowship – you are communing with the One Who desires your fellowship and meets your every need.
+We should never be afraid to be intimate with Him in worship and in fellowship – we are communing with the One Who desires our fellowship and meets our every need.

 Therefore let us draw near with confidence to the throne of grace, so that we may receive mercy and find grace to help in time of need. ~ Hebrews 4:16